 BONUS RETURN - Reducing Emissions by Turning Nutrients and Carbon into Benefits

-BONUS RETURN is an EU-funded project whose mission is to improve the adaptation of eco-technologies by contributing solutions for reuse of nutrients and carbon in the Baltic Sea.
+BONUS RETURN is an EU-funded project whose mission is to identify, assess and work towards scaling composites of eco-technologies that can turn nutrients and carbon into benefits in the Baltic Sea Region.

-The specific objectives of the project can be divided into 5 interlinked categories.
-RETURN will:
+The specific objectives of the project can be divided into 5 interlinked categories as follows:

 - Support innovation and market uptake of eco-technologies,